luca-bassoricci/gitlab/doc/user/project/working_with_projects.md

 - To view projects with the largest number of comments in the past month, select **Trending**.

 NOTE:
-By default, the **Explore projects** tab is visible to unauthenticated users.
-If the [**Public** visibility level](../admin_area/settings/visibility_and_access_controls.md#restrict-visibility-levels) is restricted, the **Explore projects** tab is visible only to signed-in users.
+The **Explore projects** tab is visible to unauthenticated users unless the [**Public** visibility level](../admin_area/settings/visibility_and_access_controls.md#restrict-visibility-levels) is restricted.
+Then the tab is visible only to signed-in users.

 ## Create a project